What is a Preventive HIV Vaccine?

 Why is a preventive HIV vaccine important?

-Treatment options for HIV infection have improved a lot over the last 30 years.
+Treatment options for HIV have improved a lot over the last 30 years.
 But HIV medicines can have side effects, can be expensive, and can be hard to access in some countries.
 Also, some people may develop drug resistance to certain HIV medicines and then must change medicines.

 What research is being done on preventive HIV vaccines?